timm/shortr/etc/src/docs/shortr.md

 **RESPONSIBILITIES** :
 - Same as COL and knows if we want to minimize or maximize these values (see `w`).
+**COLLOBERATIONS** :
+- Uses SOME to keep a sample of the data seen.

 #### Create
 > ***NUM(at :?num=0, txt :?str="")  :NUM***<a id=12></a><br>Constructor.